open-education-hub/operating-systems/content/chapters/io/lab/content/io-internals.md

 ### I/O Buffering

-Going back to our initial example with [`struct _IO_FILE`](https://elixir.bootlin.com/musl/v1.2.3/source/src/internal/stdio_impl.h#L21) from Musl, we can see some more fileds:
+Going back to our initial example with [`struct _IO_FILE`](https://elixir.bootlin.com/musl/v1.2.3/source/src/internal/stdio_impl.h#L21) from Musl, we can see some more fields:

 ```c
 unsigned char *buf;